 To automate CSV import from a Google Drive folder, you need to use a downloadable file link.
 Here is a guide how to create one:

-- Go to Google Drive and right-click on your spreadsheet
+- Go to Google Drive and right-click on your CSV file

-- Copy a shareable link to your file.
-It will look like this:
+- Copy a shareable link.
+It may look like this:

 - Take the “id” part of your shareable link.
 In our example, this is:

 - Use the downloadable link structure:

 - Construct a new URL by attaching the “id” part of your shareable link to the downloadable link structure, as follows: